spine-tools/Spine-Toolbox/docs/source/examples/diet_problem.rst

 show the execution order.

 The two Data Store items, Model and Results, have a red exclamation mark on their top left corners.
-They is a signs of problems.
+They are signs of problems.
 Hovering the mouse pointer over the exclamation marks shows a tool tip that explains the issue: the Data Stores point to non-existent databases.
 We will fix this problem later.